 Is it too late to care about the risks?

 As a staple food to more than 7% of the world’s population, cassava is a significant crop, yet until recently little research had been conducted.
 While the demand in developed and developing nations grows (as do producer prices), cassava is facing numerous issues and risks.

 Grown in a tropical climate, cassava is at risk of numerous diseases and pests.
 Given its long season compared to other crops, this extra environment exposure increases the risk of disease and pests destroying the crop.
-While there are a number of diseases we could cover in this blog from blight to virus transmitted by whiteflies, mealybugs and nematodes, many of these can be treated through crop rotations, drainage, and the use of chemical applications (if available).
+While there are several diseases we could cover in this blog from blight to virus transmitted by whiteflies, mealybugs and nematodes, many of these can be treated through crop rotations, drainage, and the use of chemical applications (if available).
 What is not as easily controlled is the genetic decay of the crop.